2.6 PFAS Releases to the Environment

 - air emissions

-- management and disposal of biosolids (https://www.epa.gov/biosolids) and other byproducts generated during the treatment process (Section 2.6.4.2).
+- management (for example, land application) and disposal (for example, landfilling, incineration) of biosolids (https://www.epa.gov/biosolids), wastewater solids and sludges, and other byproducts generated during the treatment process (Section 2.6.4.2).
+Refer to Section 12 for more information on incineration.

-The composition of PFAS in these media is a function of the different sources to the WWTP influent and the WWTP processes (Chen, Lo, and Lee 2012; Oliaei, D. Kriens, and Kessler 2006; Frömel et al. 2016; Schultz et al. 2006), including:
+The composition of PFAS in these media is a function of the different sources to the WWTP influent and the WWTP processes (Chen, Lo, and Lee 2012; Oliaei, Kessler, and D. Kriens 2006; Frömel et al. 2016; Schultz et al. 2006), including:

-- type and concentration of PFAS received by the WWTP, particularly those that receive industrial wastewater discharges from industrial facilities manufacturing or using PFAS
+- type and concentration of PFAS received by the WWTP

-- biological and chemical transformation of polyfluorinated substances (that is, precursor PFAS) to intermediate and terminal degradation products, such as PFAAs
+- biological and chemical transformation of polyfluorinated substances (that is, precursor PFAS) to intermediate and terminal transformation products, such as PFAAs

 - physical or chemical partitioning, or both.

 Conventional sewage treatment methods used in WWTPs do not efficiently remove PFAAs (Ahrens et al. 2011; Schultz et al. 2006).
 Even WWTPs with advanced treatment technologies (such as granular activated carbon (GAC), powdered activated carbon (PAC), or reverse osmosis (RO)) may not fully remove all PFAS if these systems were not designed with the intent to remove PFAS in addition to other targeted contaminants.
-Some PFAAs are frequently detected in WWTP effluent (for example, PFOA and PFBS), with concentrations of some PFAS ranging up to hundreds of ng/L. Ahrens et al. (2011) and Hamid and Li (2016) suggested that WWTP effluent is a major source of PFAAs to surface waters.
+Some PFAAs are frequently detected in WWTP effluent (for example, PFOA and PFBS), with concentrations of some PFAS up to hundreds of ng/L (Tavasoli et al. 2021).
+Ahrens et al. (2011) and Hamid and Li (2016) suggested that WWTP effluent can be a major source of PFAAs to surface waters.

-Evaluation of full-scale WWTPs has indicated that conventional primary (sedimentation and clarification) and secondary (aerobic biodegradation of organic matter) treatment processes can change PFAS concentrations and subgroups.
-For example, studies have shown increased concentrations of PFAAs in effluent, presumably from degradation of precursor PFAS (Schultz et al. 2006), and the possible creation of PFAAs from the oxidation of polyfluorinated precursors during the treatment process (Oliaei, D. Kriens, and Kessler 2006; Frömel et al. 2016; Houtz et al. 2018).
+Evaluation of full-scale WWTPs has indicated that conventional primary (sedimentation and clarification) and secondary (aerobic biotransformation of organic matter) treatment processes can change PFAS concentrations and subgroups.
+For example, studies have shown increased concentrations of PFAAs in effluent, presumably from transformation of precursor PFAS (Schultz et al. 2006), and the possible creation of PFAAs from the oxidation of polyfluorinated precursors during the treatment process (Oliaei, Kessler, and D. Kriens 2006; Frömel et al. 2016; Houtz, Wang, and Park 2018).

 PFAS may be concentrated in wastewater solids (for example, sewage sludge) generated throughout the wastewater treatment process (Schultz et al. 2006).
 PFAS may also be present in septage (solids removed from septic systems).
 Depending on waste management and disposal practices, land application or landfill disposal of wastewater solids, biosolids, or septage could potentially contaminate the environment.

 Hu et al. (2016) suggested that the presence of WWTPs in an area could be predictive of the presence of PFOS and PFOA in drinking water.
-PFOS and PFOA are two of the most frequently detected PFAS in wastewater (Hamid and Li 2016).
+PFOS and PFOA are two of the most frequently reported PFAS in wastewater (Hamid and Li 2016) in addition to other relevant PFAS such as diPAPs (Schaefer et al. 2023 and Thompson et al. 2023); see Section 6.2.3 for more information.
 Using WWTP effluent-impacted surface water as a source of drinking water can, in turn, recycle the PFAS back to the WWTP, recirculating PFAS in the water cycle (Hamid and Li 2016).

 At some WWTPs, studies have shown concentrations of PFAS in ambient air at WWTPs to be 1.5–15 times greater than background reference sites (Hamid and Li 2016).
-Hamid and Li (2016) noted that these elevated air concentrations of total PFAS include polyfluoroalkyls and that this has important implications considering the potential for their long-range transport and subsequent degradation to recalcitrant PFAAs.
+Hamid and Li (2016) noted that these elevated air concentrations of total PFAS include polyfluoroalkyls and that this has important implications considering the potential for their long-range transport and subsequent transformation to recalcitrant PFAAs.
 PFAS distribution (primarily PFAAs and FTOH, with higher concentrations of FTOH) changes based on the specific PFAS sources in the effluent and the type of treatment methods employed at the WWTP.
-Lagoon systems contain a greater fraction of PFAAs.

 2.6.4.2 Biosolids Production and Application